-This article studies some of the greatest graphic design from the last 100 years.
+This article is a study of some of the greatest graphic design of the past hundred years.
 This first chapter takes a look at how form, color, materials and techniques have been used — starting in the 1920s when Russian Constructivists successfully combined art and technology to produce powerful, modern-looking graphics, and when the Modernist German Bauhaus school began to do away with ornamentations and to celebrate the qualities of materials in art.

 Chapter 1: 1920s–1940s

 1923 Dobrolet poster

 When Lenin allowed limited private enterprise in the Soviet state in the 1920s, and when the then Soviet airline company Dobrolet tasked two of the most prolific artists of the period — Aleksander Rodchenko and his partner in business and in marriage, Varvara Stepanova — to design a campaign poster for investment, the pair made the most of the opportunity to exercise the most modern graphics.
 The art of Rodchenko and the art of Stepanova is for the most part of a constructivist movement, which was fueled by the revolutionary period in Russia in, and after, 1917.
 Constructivism aimed to embrace technology and to promote art as a commodity in the service of society — as propaganda, as many as 20,000 copies of a poster of that period were printed and circulated.
 In the wake of a revolution, artists had taken a pragmatic approach that used art to encourage the construction of a socialist society.

 Dobrolet poster (1923) by Alexandr Rodchenko and Varvara Stepanova